 To ensure families are fully informed of the services and care that every long-term care facility offers in their community, the state of Illinois routinely updates their comprehensive list of opened investigations, filed complaints, incident inquiries, safety concerns and health violations of Homes statewide.
 This data can be used to make an informed decision before placing a loved one in a private or government-run home.

-The Union County abuse and neglect attorneys at Rosenfeld Injury Lawyers have found serious deficiencies and safety concerns at this facility that include:
+The Union County abuse and neglect attorneys at Rosenfeld Injury Lawyers LLC have found serious deficiencies and safety concerns at this facility that include:

 - Failure to Follow Procedures and Protocols in Reporting and Responding Appropriately to an Allegation of Sexual Assault